pptestpptest/Nodes/Sources/Nodes/_Documentation.docc/Nodes.md

 ### Business Logic

-One or more `Worker` instances containing business logic may exist in each Node's `Worker` collection, and the `Context` instance can call methods on these `Worker` instances as needed.
+One or more `Worker` instances containing business logic may exist in each node's `Worker` collection, and the `Context` instance can call methods on these `Worker` instances as needed.

-`Worker` class definitions do not have to be strictly associated to an individual Node.
-This enables sharing business logic with other Nodes and may be leveraged, for example, to allow a `Worker` defined in one module to be used in the `Worker` collection of a Node in another module.
-In this case, the `Worker` class definition should be stored separately from any specific Node's source files.
+`Worker` class definitions do not have to be strictly associated to an individual node.
+This enables sharing business logic with other nodes and may be leveraged, for example, to allow a `Worker` defined in one module to be used in the `Worker` collection of a node in another module.
+In this case, the `Worker` class definition should be stored separately from any specific node's source files.

 - ``Worker``
 - ``AbstractWorker``

 ### User Interface

-A Node's ``ViewControllable`` instance defines its user interface (for example a [UIViewController](https://developer.apple.com/documentation/uikit/uiviewcontroller) in a [UIKit](https://developer.apple.com/documentation/uikit) app) and is also responsible for displaying or presenting the user interface of child Nodes.
+A node's ``ViewControllable`` instance defines its user interface (for example a [UIViewController](https://developer.apple.com/documentation/uikit/uiviewcontroller) in a [UIKit](https://developer.apple.com/documentation/uikit) app) and is also responsible for displaying or presenting the user interface of child nodes.

 A ``ViewControllable`` protocol is used instead of the concrete class type to limit the available API, to avoid the use of UI frameworks (such as [UIKit](https://developer.apple.com/documentation/uikit)) within `Flow` instances and to facilitate testing.